-The the precast concrete industry within construction, remains committed to the safety of our workers and the citizens of the Commonwealth.
-I welcome the opportunity to work with all stakeholders to develop any necessary policies regarding the health and safety of workers in the precast concrete sector of the construction industry.
+The construction industry remains committed to the safety of our workers and the citizens of the Commonwealth.
+I welcome the opportunity to work with all stakeholders to develop any necessary policies regarding the health and safety of workers in the construction industry.